timsuchanek/lycheeJS/README.md

 and a [lychee.Viewport](http://lycheejs.org/documentation/api-lychee-Viewport.html).

-These implementations are fully optional and only necessary if you are using them inside your Game or App.
+These implementations are fully optional and only necessary if you are using them inside your Game or Application.

 ## License